SeanPlusPlus/mcp-workshop/README.md

 - ✔️ Added structured logging in `src/tracing/trace.js` to trace tool usage with timestamps
 - ✔️ Renamed `logs/` to `tracing/` to avoid `.gitignore` conflicts
 - ✔️ Added a `time` tool that returns the current ISO timestamp
-- ✔️ `index.js` now runs multiple test prompts to exercise each tool + fallback response
 - ✔️ Introduced a dynamic `toolRegistry` in `src/tools/registry.js`
 - ✔️ Refactored `handleMessage()` to detect and invoke tools through the registry
+- ✔️ Added a `diceRoll` tool that simulates rolling a 6-sided die
+- ✔️ Updated `index.js` to run a test message for each tool (calculator, time, dice, fallback)

-Next up: Add more tools, enrich tool metadata, or enforce schemas using something like Zod
+Next up: Enrich tools with metadata, implement input/output schemas using Zod, or explore agent memory